techprimate/TPSVG/README.md

 ### Contributors

-We want to thank the following individuals for their work:
+We want to thank all [Contributors](https://github.com/techprimate/TPSVG/graphs/contributors) for their support!

-Always looking for more contributors!

 ## License